 The fact that beef ribs are popular with NYC pitmasters makes us really happy.
 We love getting down on a big beef rib.
 Their prehistoric full steer on a stick isn’t quite as incredible as the ones you find at Mighty Quinn’s, but it’s enjoyable nonetheless.
 Again, it’s the bark that makes the beef here next level.
 There’s something special about that sweet outside layer.

 Hometown’s pitmaster got schooled in pig ribs by Mike Mills of 17th Street Barbecue in Illinois, who knows a little something about the subject.
 The smoky flavor on Hometown’s pristine specimen has seeped deep into the moist flesh of the ribs, and the results are pretty damn impressive.
 They freestyle with the ribs, too, and make a bunch of different varieties.
 We love the Jerk style ribs pictured here.

 Of all the meats, the pulled pork is our least favorite.
 Still though, it’s pretty damn good.
-On a sandwich with a bunch of their awesome BBQ sauce is the best way to consume the pulled pork here.
+We recommend it on a sandwich with a bunch of their awesome BBQ sauce.

 We liked this OK, too, although it certainly didn’t stand out.
 You couldn’t taste much of either the jalapeño or the cheddar.

 ADDED BONUS, Hometown makes killer Asian-spiced chicken wings.
 You need these.
 Bad.

 DOUBLE BONUS, brisket is served in taco form as well.
 Needless to say, these are the best brisket tacos money can buy in NYC.